awsdocs/amazon-workspaces-user-guide/doc_source/smart_card_support.md

 Both [Common Access Card \(CAC\)](https://www.cac.mil/Common-Access-Card) and [Personal Identity Verification \(PIV\)](https://piv.idmanagement.gov/) smart cards are supported\.
 Other types of smart cards might also work, but they haven't been fully tested for use with the WSP protocol\.
 For in\-session authentication and pre\-session authentication on Linux or Windows WorkSpaces, only one smart card is currently allowed at a time\.
 Pre\-session authentication is available only in the AWS GovCloud \(US\-West\) Region at this time\.
 In\-session authentication is available in all Regions where WSP is supported\.
-Only the WorkSpaces Windows client application version 3\.1\.1 or later is currently supported for smart card authentication\.
+Only the WorkSpaces Windows client application version 3\.1\.1 or later and the macOS client application version 3\.1\.5 or later are currently supported for smart card authentication\.
 The WorkSpaces Windows client application 3\.1\.1 or later supports smart cards only when the client is running on a 64\-bit version of Windows\.

 ## Use a Smart Card to Log In to Your WorkSpace<a name="smart-card-login"></a>

 **To use your smart card to log in to your WorkSpace**

-1. Open version 3\.1\.1 or later of the WorkSpaces Windows client application\.
+1. Open version 3\.1\.1 or later of the WorkSpaces Windows client application or version 3\.1\.5 or later of the WorkSpaces macOS client application\.

 1. Enter the registration code provided by your WorkSpaces administrator, and then choose **Register**\.
 You might need to choose **Change Registration Code** at the bottom of the login page so that you can enter a new registration code\.